semrush/intergalactic/website/docs/components/accordion/accordion.md

 @## Interaction

-> **By default, when a section of the accordion is opened, other sections that have already been opened should not be closed**.
+> **By default, when a section of the accordion is opened, other sections that have already been opened shouldn't be closed**.
 >
 > The user expects this behavior when working with the desktop device interface.
 >